- Download our Moving to Colombia Guide (PDF)

 + PRO: Affordable cost of living

-Colombia offers expats a Western lifestyle at a fraction of the cost.
-Along with everyday prices being generally lower than in other major South American cities, low taxes and many first-world amenities contribute to Colombia's allure.
+Everyday prices are generally lower than in other major South American cities, and many first-world amenities are available.
 While foreign goods come at a high price, local goods and produce are cheap, and accommodation, public transport and healthcare are also affordable.

 - CON: Local salaries are generally low

-If working for a local company, expats shouldn't expect to make big money.
-Despite this, due to the country's low cost of living, even those earning the local peso will still have access to the high quality of life in Colombia.
-Expats earning foreign currency, on the other hand, will enjoy even greater purchasing power and a more lavish lifestyle.
+If you’re working for a local company, don’t expect to make big money.
+Despite this, due to the country’s low cost of living in Colombia, even those earning the local peso will still have access to a high quality of life.
+If you’re earning foreign currency, on the other hand, you’ll enjoy even greater purchasing power and a more lavish lifestyle.

 Lifestyle in Colombia